No products in the cart.

 This attractive climbing plant is a popular choice among both novice gardeners and seasoned botanists.
 Any collection would benefit from the addition of the Scindapsus treubii.
 This is a reasonably simple species to care for in terms of difficulty.
-It’s a low-maintenance plant with distinctive leaves and gorgeous foliage!

-Another fun fact for this beauty is that the Scindapsus treubii is separated into two types: the Moonlight Scindapsus and the Dark Form Scindapsus.
+Another fun fact about this beauty is that the Scindapsus treubii is separated into two types: the Moonlight Scindapsus and the Dark Form Scindapsus.
 You can distinguish the two because the exquisite oval-shaped leaves of Scindapsus Moonlight have a silvery gloss to them.
-And the Scindapsus treubii dark, on the other hand, has dark green leaves that can seem black under certain lighting conditions.

 Want to add this plant to your botanical garden?
 Well, I’m telling you that that is not a bad choice at all!
 Read below to find out more.